 Home » Regulations & environment » Health & regulations » Pollution » Air pollution

-The Protection of the Environment Operations (POEO) (Clean Air) Regulation 2010 (NSW) lists Clarence Valley Council in Part 2 and 3 of Schedule 8 of the Regulation, which prohibits backyard burning in residential areas across the local government area without written approval.
+The Protection of the Environment Operations (POEO) (Clean Air) Regulation 2010 (NSW) lists Clarence Valley Council in Part 2 and 3 of Schedule 8 of the Regulation, which prohibits backyard burning in urban areas across the local government area without written approval.
 Burning wood and rubbish in open fires and incinerators can cause smoke, which is a major cause of air pollution.
 It can harm the environment and your health.
 For the safety of our community and the preservation of public health and the environment guidelines must be followed when burning off.

-Persons wishing to burn in residential area will need to apply in writing (see application below) to Council and permission will only be given where there are no other viable alternatives.
+Persons wishing to burn in an urban area will need to apply in writing (see application below) to Council and permission will only be given where there are no other viable alternatives.
 During the gazetted bushfire danger period a fire permit from the Rural Fire Service (RFS) is required.
 No-burn Notices or Total Fire Bans override any permits obtained.
 If you are planning to light an outside fire you should check with the Council, Office of Environment and Heritage (OEH) or the NSW Rural Fire Service to make sure your fire is legal.